Reflections on Fringe from FringeReview founder, Paul Levy

 A few in the mid range vanished within a year.
 I stand corrected, but here’s what you get if you search for newbies Theatre Exchange.
 If they have re-branded I’ll happily amend.
 It could simply be that the economics of smaller venues no longer works, (Did it ever in expensive Edinburgh?) unless you do it for love and the venues really pay to play or get offered free spaces by benefactors (the old patronage model, now modified by Thatcherism).

-Bucking that trend are the legendary Sweet Venues, sticking with their fringe knitting where smaller (but “expanding the view”) is still seen beautiful (and more human scale), on the Grassmarket.
+Bucking that trend are the legendary Sweet Venues, sticking with their fringe knitting where smaller (but “expanding the view” and a new space in Holyrood) is still seen beautiful (and more human scale), on the Grassmarket.
 And there’s Greenside who expanded a few year back to occupy three spaces/hubs, playing host to new work, smaller scale often, and more open access than most, which, for me is true Fringe spirit.
 Long may these venues thrive, though it does seem that the economics are very tight and there’s no model beyond pay to play and profit share.

 At Brighton Fringe 2017 there were also monolithic hubs such as The Brighton Spiegeltent (along with the Bosco) and the ever-growing Warren.
 Yet I also counted a trend towards growth in the number of small venues, really fringey in feel, scale and delivery, some just hosting one show.
 In Edinburgh, that “small is beautiful” fringe-iness seems to have further reduced.